kontist/kontist.github.io/docs/advanced-authentication.markdown

 After that, you can use your device id and your private key to get your confirmed auth token by creating and verifying device challenge.

+### Create device binding request
+Before you initiate the device binding you need to create a device binding request which then needs to be confirmed by the user on an existing (already and verified) device or via email.

+Please see the `createDeviceBindingRequest` mutation.
+You can use the `getDeviceBindingRequest` query to check the status of the request.

 ### Create device